vanakat/zotero-bridge/README.md

 ## How to use

-Zotero Bridge provides APIs for other plugins to connect to Zotero with installed [ZotServer](https://github.com/MunGell/ZotServer) addon.
+Zotero Bridge provides APIs for other plugins to connect to Zotero.

 Example of such consumer plugin is [Zotero Link](https://github.com/vanakat/zotero-link).